KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Vasttrafik-PublicTransport by Xkhi](https://github.com/Xkhi/MMM-Vasttrafik-PublicTransport)

-1. There are no specific keywords in 'package.json'.
-We would use them as tags on the module list page.
-Add a few meaningful terms to the keywords in the package.json.
-Not just “magicmirror” or “module”.
-2. Typo: Found `Magic Mirror` in file `MMM-Vasttrafik-PublicTransport.js`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-Vasttrafik-PublicTransport.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-6. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-vCard2Calendar by n-gao](https://github.com/n-gao/MMM-vCard2Calendar)